Machine learning with persistent homology and chemical word embeddings improves prediction accuracy and interpretability in metal-organic frameworks: Methods

 \subsection{Word embeddings}

-To capture the MOF's chemical information, we use word embeddings of the chemical elements to represent a given MOF's stoichiometric formula.
+We incorporate word embeddings of the chemical elements to represent a given MOF's stoichiometric formula into our automated pipeline.
+We use this to capture the MOF's chemical information.
 The chosen embeddings were constructed from a large corpus of abstracts with the word2vec algorithm \cite{wordembeddings2019}.
-We construct feature vectors based on the composition of each MOF structure that represent word embeddings for the different elements in the MOF using the ``matscholar\_el'' preset ElementProperty featurizer in matminer \cite{ward_matminer_2018}.
-The feature vectors correspond to 200 embedding dimensions, with the minimum, maximum, range, mean, and standard deviation for each dimension, for a total of 1000 values.
-We note that the different datasets have different numbers of unique elements, ranging from eight in the hMOF dataset to 72 in the CoREMOF dataset.
+The only input required is the elemental composition of the MOFs.
+Using word embeddings maintains the automated nature of our machine learning pipeline.
+While the use of word embeddings to featurize composition do represent an implicit knowledge that the chemical elements are distinct, they use no explicit element-specific properties and are themselves derived from an unsupervised learning procedure on raw text.
+From an input MOF structure, we construct features based on the composition of each MOF structure that represent word embeddings for the different elements in the MOF using the ``matscholar\_el'' preset ElementProperty featurizer in matminer \cite{ward_matminer_2018}.
+The features correspond to 200 embedding dimensions, with the minimum, maximum, range, mean, and standard deviation for each dimension, for a total of 1000 values.
+We note that the different datasets have different numbers of unique elements.
+For example, the hMOF dataset has eight, while the BW dataset has 16.